 Construction leaders have to now move beyond old school activities such as installing new software and hardware systems.
 However, the explosion of digital transformation in construction gives those operating in this industry the capability to create competitive differentiation, reduce costs and improve profitability.
 Analyzts and advisors like McKinsey have spoken of how mining insights from construction data that is distributed across different groups, such as project estimates v/s actual costs, person-hour data, cross-project field-productivity metrics, etc. become essential to deliver value and drive improved outcomes.
 This is again, only possible, where workflows, processes, and core operating units integrate seamlessly with the IT.

 Organizations that leverage construction data and move ahead on the construction data analytics path can significantly improve their win rates.
 They can conduct better negotiations with contractors and sub-contractors, drive better time and resource management, improve decision speed and reduce costs.
 An integrated ERP platform like Microsoft Dynamics 365 and specialized solutions to address various problem areas become central to the digitization move.
 Ensuring that the platform unifies the data across all fields, sites and contractors also becomes essential.

 Leaders in the construction space have to look at increasing digital capabilities to thrive in this VUCA world.
-They, however, will only be able to leverage the promise of digital technologies when they can capably put the available construction data into use, identify ways to build an interconnected enterprise to access more comprehensive data and make the right data co-relations that ultimately impact business outcomes.
+They, however, will only be able to leverage the promise of when they can capably put the available construction data into use, identify ways to build an interconnected enterprise to access more comprehensive data and make the right data co-relations that ultimately impact business outcomes.
 Let us show you how data-driven businesses can thrive and achieve great construction outcomes with construction technology data analytics.